trojrobert/trojrobert.github.io/_posts/2020-03-28-passing-microsoft-azure-az-900-exam-with-free-azure-account-and-tutorials.md

 There are a lot of very good paid courses I didn’t use any of them, examples are [Microsoft Instructor-led course](https://docs.microsoft.com/en-us/learn/certifications/courses/az-900t01), [Udemy AZ-900 Azure Exam Prep: Microsoft Azure Fundamentals in 2020](https://www.udemy.com/course/az-900-azure-exam-prep-understanding-cloud-concepts/), [AZ-900: Microsoft Azure Fundamentals Exam Prep-2020 edition](https://www.udemy.com/course/az900-azure/), [Microsoft Azure – Beginner’s Guide + AZ-900 preparation](https://www.udemy.com/course/microsoft-azure-beginners-guide/) and
  [Whizlabs AZ-900 Exam Practices Tests](https://www.whizlabs.com/login/)

+## What does the AZ-900 exam look like?
+The exam will test your knowledge in 4 models
+* Cloud Concepts (15-20%)
+* Core Azure Service (30-35%)
+* Security, Privacy, Compliance, and Trust (25-30%)
+* Azure Pricing and Support (20-25%)

+[**Price**](https://docs.microsoft.com/en-us/learn/certifications/exams/az-900) – The exam cost 99 euros since I am in Germany, the price varies by country, in the USA it cost $99.
+Though the euro has more value than the dollar I don’t understand the economics behind that.
+Note after adding VAT it cost about 120 euros.
+You can get a reduction if you are a Microsoft Imagine Academy program member, Microsoft Partner Network program member or a Microsoft Certified Trainer.
+You can cancel the appointment 6 business days before the exam day to get a full refund.
+**Questions** – I had 41 questions though I learn it can vary between 40 – 60 questions.
+There are different formats of questions like short answer, repeated answer choices, build a list, multiple-choice, mark review, review screen, active screen, best answer, drag and drop, etc. Note you are not required to type (input) any answer during the exam.
+**Duration** – the exam itself is 60 minutes but the scheduled time varies between 85 -90 minutes which involves reading the exam guidelines, taking a survey and a review.
+**Exam structure and Score** - You have the opportunity to select some questions for review, which will give you the opportunity to review and correct them before the final submission.
+After the final submission, you have another 10 minutes opportunity to review all the question but this time you can not make any corrections.
+To pass the exams you need to a total of at least 700, your exam report will be available immediately after you finish.
+This report contains your total score, pass or fail status and a bar chart showing performance in key areas of the exam.
+The certificate will be out about 2 days after the exam, you have the opportunity to retake the exam after 24 hours if you fail.